 CPT is authorized for one (1) semester and students must apply for CPT no later than two (2) weeks prior to the session in which they intend to participate.
-For more information about eligibility for CPT please contact the DSO and refer to the International Student Handbook.
+For more information about eligibility for CPT please contact the DSO.